Keep Your Display Safe with Screen Protectors

 Nowadays, smartphone manufacturers are doing their best to make their mobile phones and other gadgets more resilient with the help of tempered glass, special coatings (e.g. Gorilla Glass), and new materials, but sometimes this is simply not enough to keep your phone's screen intact.

-There is a good reason why smartphone users are turning towards screen protectors more and more.
+Touch Screen's Best Friend There is a good reason why smartphone users are turning towards display protectors more and more.
 You need to remember that almost every interaction on a smartphone goes through its screen, which is why it can easily get damaged.
 Once the screen's scratched or broken, you are left with only two options: replace the entire screen or keep using it the way it is.
-A screen protector gets you out of this mess, so it is definitely easier (and cheaper!) to remove one screen protector and paste another one on your phone when needed than to replace or repair the whole device.
+A screen protector gets you out of this mess, so it is definitely easier (and cheaper!) to remove one protective film and paste another one on your phone when needed than to replace or repair the whole device.

-– the technology of the future.
-These screen protectors are easy to apply, and coat your screen's surface with a protective layer of a special nano-material.
+2. Liquid Glass – the technology of the future.
+They are easy to apply, and coat your screen's surface with a protective layer of a special nano-material.
 One of the major advantages of these protectors is that they are suitable for almost all smartphones and tablets, but also for cameras, GPS devices, smartwatches, etc. Some of them can shield your phone from water and humidity as well – e.g. Crystalusion Liquid Glass Protection.

-2. Be patient – a screen protector should be placed slowly on the screen of your device.
+2. Be patient – this protective accessory should be placed slowly on the screen of your device.

-4. Do not allow the sticky part of the screen protector to touch you or any other surface.
+4. Do not allow the sticky part of the product to touch you or any other surface.

-5. If you notice air bubbles after having placed the screen protector, push them out with a credit card or a similar item.
+5. If you notice air bubbles beneath the protective layer, push them out with a credit card or a similar item.
 If this does not work, you might need to reapply the screen protector.